-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 Joint venture franchising can also be used, but is less popular than unit franchising, master franchising or the development models.

-3.3 What are the potential advantages and disadvantages of these different models?
+3.3 What are the potential advantages and disadvantages of these different models in your jurisdiction?

 The master franchising model has the advantage of having a local partner in Canada that is familiar with the market and will support franchisees on the ground.
 With a carefully selected master franchisee and a properly drafted master franchise agreement, the franchisor can achieve a balance between keeping control over the brand standards and development and adapting the system to local requirements.
 However, the franchisor will have to give up a share of profit and at least some degree of control when using the master franchise model.